July 11 2015, Walhalla, ND

 Location: Walhalla Country Club, 12114 County Highway 55, Walhalla, North Dakota

 This is an epic race.
-If you missed it in 2014, don't worry, we'll be back in 2015 and are adding a 'half' option, which will still be freakin' hard!
 Please--before you decide to do this race read the race reports from 2014 (links at the bottom of the page).
 Go in to this baby with your eyes open...

-About: Accordng to one researcher, more peoplehave been to the moon than have completed an offroad full distance triathlon (check out a brief history of the endeavor HERE).
+About: Accordng to one researcher, more people have been to the moon than have completed an offroad full distance triathlon.
 Crazy.
-But I'm not sure how long that is going to last, because the off road full distance triathlon is coming back--this time with ENDracing, a grassroots extreme endurance events company based out of, of all places, North Dakota.
+But I'm not sure how long that is going to last, because the off road full distance triathlon is back--this time with ENDracing, a grassroots extreme endurance events company based, out of all places, North Dakota.